Wilkes University

 Community

-Through the week-long residencies and online writing classes (in which students use our online learning system to dialogue with one another), students will bond with the other students in their cohort, with their faculty, and with the program administrators, creating their own writing community within three or five semesters together.
-Together they will build a thorough understanding of the discipline, habits, and support mechanisms required for continued sustenance for the writing life.
+Through the week-long residencies and online writing classes (in which students use our online learning system to dialogue with one another), students will bond with the other students in their cohort, with their faculty, and with the program administrators, creating their own writing community.
+Together they will build a thorough understanding of the discipline, habits, and support mechanisms required for the writing life.

 At the completion of this program, students will be able to: